DIGITAL ARTWORK

 Des monticules de ferraille, triés par taille en prévision pour la fabrication de véhicules et d’armes, dont certains étaient encore présents sur le site.

-À l’écart, un soldat m’indiqua une structure posée sur le sable, expliquant qu’il s’agissait d’un prototype de sous-marin.
+À l’écart, un soldat m’indiqua une structure posée sur le sable, expliquant qu’il s’agissait d’un sous-marin… apparemment inachevé.

 Face à moi se dressait un magnifique squelette métallique.